polcats/WebTechNotes/README.md

 # WebTechNotes
-College project - A repository for our semester long project in our Web Systems and Technologies Course.
+College project - A compilation of lecture notes for our Web Systems and Technologies Course.